-We know that many advisers have been fielding enquiries from concerned clients on COVID-19.
+We know that many advisers have been getting COVID-19 enquiries from their clients.

-We’ve also outlined some of the support we’re offering you and your clients at this time.
+We’ve also outlined some of the special support we’re offering you and your clients at this time.

 Existing business support